-The demand and cost pressures on many of our services has increased due to COVID-19.
-We have carefully managed the additional funding provided by Government to mitigate these pressures and support the financial resilience of the Council into the future.
+The demand and cost pressures on many of our services has increased due to COVID-19 and will continue in future years.
+We continue to carefully manage the funding provided by Government to mitigate these pressures and support the financial resilience of the Council into the future.